 Off Leash Locations – to be read in conjunction with Council's leash free area brochure (PDF) or contact Council on (02) 4974 2000.

 - Acacia Avenue, North Lambton- Acacia Ave is the city's first fenced dog park where owners can legally let their dogs roam free inside their very own playground.
+Please note that the Acacia Ave off leash area will be closed for regular maintenance work on Wednesday 16 December.

 - Ballast Ground, Stockton